StarRocks/starrocks/docs/table_design/Data_model.md

 ### What to do next

 You can run a  stream load, broker load, or routine load job to perform insert, update, or delete operations on all or individual columns of a table that uses the Primary Key model.
-For more information, see [Data load into tables of Primary Key model](../loading/Load_to_Primary_Key_tables.md).
+For more information, see [Overview of data loading](../loading/Loading_intro.md).